tomaraks/enablon/README.md

   - Contains all the test files.
   - Each test file corresponds to a set of related scenarios.
 - `playwright.config.ts`
-  - Configuration file for Playwright, specifying settings like timeouts, reporters, and browser options.
+  - Configuration file for Playwright, specifying settings like timeouts, reporters, url and browser options.

 ---